The Garden Grazer

 August 24, 2021 at 12:07 pm

-Hi Joan!
+Hello, Joan!
 Thanks for your feedback.
 This recipe is meant to be an oil-free and refined sugar-free alternative to traditional Texas Caviar.
 Personally I enjoy the vibrant flavor of red wine vinegar in dressings, but apple cider or rice vinegar for a sweeter taste are both great too.
-You could also try adding pure maple syrup to the dressing for a refined sugar-free option to help balance the flavors.
+You could also try adding more maple syrup to the dressing.
 Definitely alter it how you see fit!

 Reply